 Should I Use Real Flowers Or Faux Flowers In This Photo Centerpiece?

 However, if you really want to use real flowers, I recommend using metal skewers instead of wood.
 That’s because the wood skewers can soak up the water in the jars and ruin the pictures if they sit there for a while.
-Metal skewers would offer an equally chic look and completely prevent that problem.
+Metal skewers would offer an equally chic look and prevent that problem.

 Can I Print The Pictures On My Regular Printer?